Quaver/Quaver/README.md

 * **Global & Country Leaderboards** - Compete with your country and the world for the highest scores and aim to be #1.

 * **Ranked & Casual Multiplayer** - Challenge up to 16 players in casual or competitive-oriented multiplayer battles.
-Multiplayer includes three game modes including Free-For-All, Teams, and Battle Royale
+Multiplayer includes three game modes including Free-For-All, Teams, and Battle Royale.

 * **Map Editor** - Create your own maps to any of your favorite songs.
 Upload and share them with the world, and submit them for official ranking.